Impact

 Risk and Exploitability

-The CVSS score is not provided, but the EPSS score is unavailable and the vulnerability is not in CISA's KEV catalog.
-The vulnerability is a local kernel flaw that typically requires a process with elevated privileges or local access to trigger.
-An attacker with local access could repeatedly invoke the fan control path to drain resources.
-While not exploitable remotely, the potential for denial of service makes it a high‑priority issue for environments that rely on real‑time or mission‑critical Linux systems.
+The CVSS score is 5.5, and the EPSS score is <1%; the vulnerability is not listed in CISA's KEV catalog.
+This is a local kernel bug that generally requires a process with elevated privileges or local access to the target system to repeatedly invoke the faulty fan control path.
+An attacker with such access could use the leak to drain kernel memory over time, leading to a local denial of service.
+Remote exploitation is not feasible, but the potential impact is significant for environments that rely on real‑time or mission‑critical Linux systems.

 OpenCVE Enrichment